tracerinteractive/TaskForce/README.md

 ![Run Setup](https://github.com/tracerinteractive/TaskForce/assets/43829991/77bbe327-ff39-46bd-b039-c3b810fc9e4e)

-Once the setup is complete double-click on `Launcher.bat` to boot the Unreal Engine.
+Once the setup is complete double-click on `Launcher.bat` to boot the editor.

 ![Start Launcher](https://github.com/tracerinteractive/TaskForce/assets/43829991/5176a364-7afa-4a57-80f4-7687f430f91b)

-**You have now successfully installed the Task Force Workshop!**
+**You have now successfully installed the Task Force Editor!**

 ### Create Project
 Go to the *WORKSHOP* section and create a new project using the *Task Force* template.